 Aniridia is a rare eye condition, affecting approximately 1 in 60,000 births.
 However, the ocular problems associated with aniridia mentioned above are quite common.
-What is rare is to have all of these conditions present in one individual.
+What is rare is to have the potential for all of these conditions present in one individual.

-Although people with aniridia always have vision problems, the degree varies greatly and is dependent upon which complications, in addition to the lack of iris, an individual has.
+Although people with aniridia always have vision problems, the degree varies greatly and is dependent upon which complications an individual has or may acquire over time.
 Generally, individuals with aniridia have a visual acuity measurement between 20/80 and 20/200.
 Some are legally blind, while others have vision good enough to drive a car.
-Most individuals with aniridia read without using Braille, especially in today’s technically advanced environment of e-Readers.
+Most individuals with aniridia read without using Braille, especially in today’s technically advanced environment of e-Readers and smart devices.

 It is important to note that some of the conditions related to aniridia are non-degenerative (meaning they do not get worse over time) and others are degenerative.
 Conditions that can degenerate the vision of an individual with aniridia include corneal keratopathy, glaucoma, and cataracts.
-For more information on these conditions and treatments, please refer to the menu on the right ‘Aniridia’s Impact on Vision’ under the ‘Learn More’ heading.
+For more information on these conditions and treatments, please refer to the ‘Aniridia’s Impact on Vision’ section below.